rogerix4/Plutus-Scroo/README.md

-# Scroo Bitcoin Brute Forcer, memcached workaround to the memory issue and fixed keygen
+# Scroo Bitcoin Brute Forcer, memcached workaround the memory issue and fixed keygen

 A Bitcoin wallet collider that brute forces random wallet addresses from a databases of known addresses